ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_idms/README.md

 If you are managing the Red Hat Operator Catalogs yourself the content therein may well be different depending how you have configured mirroring.

+ROSA HCP
+Hosted Control Panels such as ROSA HCP require a slightly different approach because access to critical resources are restricted to us.
+For ROSA HCP we need to make use of the rosa cli to access these resources.
+Before we can even add any IDMS we first need to run the ocp_config roles to add the image registry to allowed registries on the cluster and add its CA as additional trusted CAs.
+We can then run the ocp_idms role which adds the IDMS individually via rosa cli (there is no way to pass in a list via rosa cli).
+Also, there is no way to access MachinePoolConfigs to figure out the state of the nodes (e.g. whether it is `updating`).
+Therefore, we cannot reliably figure out if all of our changes have been applied to the HCP.
+As such we just recommend to wait up to an hour after running this role.

 ## Role Variables - General
 ### cluster_type
 Cluster type for ImageDigestMirrorSet configuration.